-Our goal is to attempt to bottle the magic of the digital era for controlled, positive use; to ponder on possibilities; and to share thoughts on how we can successfully navigate this Fourth Industrial Revolution.
+Disruption Times is all about how to bottle the magic of the digital era for controlled, positive use; to ponder on possibilities; and to share thoughts on how we can successfully navigate this Fourth Industrial Revolution.

 Because we're lucky to be living through an industrial revolution

 The Fourth Industrial Revolution is blurring the lines between the physical, biological and digital worlds.
 We're fortunate to have the opportunity to shape this.
 That might come across as slightly pollyannaish.
 This bi-weekly newsletter will make the case over time that it is not.

 Here are a few ideas from around the web on the exciting possibilities that are sprouting.
 In this newsletter and the ones to come, I will focus my effort on highlighting what we can do.
 Let's jump in directly into the deep end...

 1. Research shows that AI and ML automate and complement tasks; not fully automate occupations.
 There's a big difference between automating tasks and occupations.
 The former creates opportunities to add higher value.
 See research here: https://www.aeaweb.org/articles?id=10.1257/pandp.20181019

 2. Digitization is a big GDP growth opportunity.
 Although a couple of years old, the McKinsey work on creating a country and industry digitization index is one of my favorites.
 Europe was 12% of its digital potential and US was only 17%.
 Even simply getting lagging industries and companies to become average would boost GDP growth 1%